 9. Use Canned Responses

-Why waste valuable time writing the same responses over and over again, when you can save them and enter them with a simple click?
-Canned responses are especially useful if you’re using email for work-related purposes, but you can also use them to save time when asking about the status of your online purchases, just to give you one example.
+Why waste valuable time writing the same responses over and over when you can save them and enter them with one click?
+Canned responses are beneficial if you use email for work-related purposes.
+And you can use them to save time when asking about the status of your online purchases, for example.

 10. Unsubscribe from Unwanted Emails

-Unwanted email subscriptions are the main enemy of anyone who strives to achieve and maintain Inbox Zero.
-From newsletters to advertisements, they can quickly overwhelm your inbox and make it difficult to spot messages that are truly important.
-Marketers have even learned to write newsletters and advertisements as if they were coming from a friend or acquaintance, making it that much more difficult to spot them right away and get rid of them.
+Unwanted subscriptions are the main enemy of anyone who strives to achieve and maintain Inbox Zero.
+From newsletters to advertisements, they can quickly overwhelm your inbox and make it difficult to spot important messages.
+Marketers have learned to write newsletters and advertisements as if they were coming from a friend or acquaintance, making it more difficult to spot them and get rid of them.

-As we’ve already said in the beginning, Clean Email is a bulk email organizer whose purpose is to clean your inbox of emails you don’t need and keep it organized.
-It can sort all emails into easy-to-review bundles so that you can remove, move, label, or achieve hundreds or even thousands of emails with a single click.
+Clean Email is a bulk email organizer you can use to clean your inbox of emails you don't need and keep it organized.
+It sorts your messages into easy-to-review bundles so that you can remove, move, label, or achieve hundreds or thousands of emails with a single click.

-Each time you perform an action in Clean Email, you can tell Clean Email to perform it again automatically in the future.
-For example, you can automatically archive and mark as read all social network notifications so that you don’t waste any time on them.
-No complicated set up is required, and all you need to do is tick one checkbox.
+When you perform an action in Clean Email, you can tell the app to apply it again automatically in the future.
+For example, you can automatically archive and mark as read all social network notifications so that you don't waste time on them.
+No complicated setup is required, and all you do is tick one checkbox.

-Clean Email works with all major email services, including Gmail, Yahoo, Outlook, Fastmail, AOL, iCloud, and others.
+The app works with all popular mail service providers, including Gmail, Yahoo, Outlook, Fastmail, AOL, iCloud, and others.

-Keeping inbox email messages organized like a pro is easy with a bulk email organizer like Clean Email.
-When it takes just a couple of seconds to delete, move, or archive hundreds and thousands of emails, achieving and maintaining Inbox Zero becomes effortless.
+Bulk email organizers like Clean Email make it easy to keep inbox email messages organized like a pro.
+When it takes only a couple of seconds to delete, move, or archive hundreds and thousands of emails, achieving and maintaining Inbox Zero becomes effortless.

 How to Organize Inbox Email Messages - FAQs